sebastianspicker/network-lantern/docs/DOCUMENTATION.md

 - Repurpose the older jitter-focused repo into a broader suite.

 - Earlier scratch notes were compressed into the current guidance.

+## Architecture
+- Reduced the run surface that later fixes have to touch.

+- Earlier scratch notes were compressed into the current guidance.